HermanL02/WarwickUniversity-Notes/202406/Interim Reports.md

 ## WeChat Scandal
 Above, we talked about the potential technical possibility of WeChat technology.
 In fact, there are already reports regarding the block and filter of messages of WeChat.
 It also applies the account ban on sensitive politic messages.
-According to Citizen Lab of U[https://citizenlab.ca/2020/05/wechat-surveillance-explained/] If a message is censored, it will not notify either the sender and the recipient.
+According to Citizen Lab of the University of Toronto, [https://citizenlab.ca/2020/05/wechat-surveillance-explained/] if a message is censored, it will not notify either the sender and the recipient.
 For example, in this context example, a user tries to send a sensitive word Dharma Wheel, it will be shown as 'sent' on sender's side and will not be shown on recipient side.
-For
+For text, they use keywords to make comparisons.